CiscoSE/net_dev_test_example/README.md

 ## Credits

 Most of the code in this repo is copypasta from the various example repos on DevNet.
-Here is some of people credited with this awesome work:
+Here is some of the people credited with this awesome work:
 - kecorbin
 - RunSi
 - jeaubin